 The California Public Utilities Commission (CPUC) approved a Certificate of Public Convenience and Necessity for the Aliso Canyon Turbine Replacement Project (project) on November 14, 2013.
 As part of this action, the CPUC certified the Final Environmental Impact Report (EIR) for the project and adopted the Mitigation Monitoring, Compliance, and Reporting Program (MMCRP) presented in the Final EIR.
-This document, referred to here as the Compliance Plan, describes the MMCRP, which serves as a working guide to maintaining environmental compliance for the project, and includes information provided in the Final EIR for the project, as well as specific protocols, guidelines, and standard procedures for environmental compliance to be followed prior to and during project construction.
+In addition, the CPUC approved a Petition for Modification (PFM) for the project on December 18, 2014, which made several changes to the project description, applicant proposed measures (APMs), and mitigation measures (MMs), and analyzed these changes through an Addendum to the Final EIR (Addendum).
+This document, referred to here as the Compliance Plan, describes the MMCRP, which serves as a working guide to maintaining environmental compliance for the project, and includes information provided in the Final EIR and Addendum for the project, as well as specific protocols, guidelines, and standard procedures for environmental compliance to be followed prior to and during project construction.